SDK Single-Agent Loop Timeline-Native Multi-Channel Streaming

 ⚠️

 Open source / self-hostable Available via KDCube open-source AI app repository.
 Deployable to Kubernetes, local, or cloud infrastructure.
 Varies.
-LangGraph, LlamaIndex are open source.
-Claude Artifacts and ChatGPT Code Interpreter are hosted-only.
+Some frameworks are open source; many polished hosted agent experiences are not self-hostable.

 💡